Reconnection of infinitely thin antiparallel vortices and coherent structures: Comparison with the eye-shaped vortex

 \section{Comparison with the eye-shaped vortex}

 ~ We can compare the evolution of the reconnected vortices with an isolated vortex which has an eye-shape and deforms obeying the local induction approximation.
 These not planar vortex can be considered as an approximation of the shape after reconnection (see figure~\ref{fig:ns_horseshoe}) or as a "two-corner curvilinear polygon".
 We will see that the evolution of the eye-shaped vortex has similarities with both the reconnection process and the evolution of polygonal vortex.
+It means that even though we can not see the corner at the reconnection time, the further evolution of the vortices has a similar structure to the corner vortex (figure \ref{fig:corner}) under LIA.